w9jds/w9jds.github.io/_posts/2015-10-7-using_design_library_coordinatorlayouts.md

 {% endhighlight %}

-And then what you can do, is add in the anchored `FloatingActionButton` so that it attaches to the bottom of the action bar.
+And then what you can do, is add in the anchored `FloatingActionButton` so that it attached to the bottom of the action bar.
 This usually means that the top and the content are related and the action inside of the `FloatingActionButton` effects both areas.
-This usage is better outlined in the Material Design guidlines here: [Floating Action Button Guidlines](https://goo.gl/aohN7k).
+This usage is better outlined in the Material Design guidelines here: [Floating Action Button Guidlines](https://goo.gl/aohN7k).
 Just add this button to the end of the `CoordinatedLayout` that the above `AppBarLayout` is in and you will have the same effect.

 {% highlight xml %}